anonydog/anonydog/README.md

 # anonydog
 Woof!
 On the internet, nobody knows you're a dog.

+Is your identity influencing the way project mantainers look at your pull requests?
+I can help you answering that question!

 I'm a bot (or a dog -- you'll never know for sure) that helps you stay anonymous on github.

 To use me:

-1. Go to https://anonydog.org/authorize and authorize me to talk to github on your behalf (I promise I won't do anything nasty)
+1. Go to https://anonydog.org/fork and tell me which github repo you want to work on.
-2. Fork anyuser/anyrepo on github
+2. Instead of forking `anyuser/anyrepo`, fork `anonydog/anyuser-anyrepo`
-4. Create a branch and work normally
+3. Create a branch and work as you normally would
-5. echo 'anyuser/anyrepo' > Anonydogfile
-6. Open a pull request to `anonydog/anyrepo` (instead of `anyuser/anyrepo`)
+4. When you're done, open a pull request to `anonydog/anyuser-anyrepo`

+When I see that, I'll flip a magical coin and either (1) open the pull request to the original repo on your behalf or (2) strip your name from every possible author field and submit a pull request under my own name.

-If you do that, strip your name from author fields everywhere, submit a pull request to the original repo on your behalf and delete your branch.
-Only if your pull request gets accepted, I will reveal your true identity and you'll get credit for it.
+Don't worry.
+If your pull request gets accepted, I will reveal your github handle and you'll get credit for it.